 Students examine tools and topics in American foreign policy, including historical cases and perspectives and current issues.
 The theoretical models of foreign policy are considered and applied to cases, contexts, and actors.
 The course can be viewed in four parts: principles and foundations, the Cold War, post-Cold War, and post-September 11.
-The aim is for students to acquire substantive knowledge of some American foreign policy history, a keen grasp of the key debates today, and the tools to consider other foreign policy questions, historical or future.
+The aim is that students will acquire a solid foundation in American foreign policy, including some historical context, a keen grasp of the key debates today, and the tools to evaluate future (or other historical) cases.